3DXSTAT™ ESD-Safe PEKK 3D Filament

 - Diameter: 1.75mm (+/- 0.05mm)

-- Larger reels and diameters available upon request
+- Larger reels and custom diameters available upon request

 Surface conductivity as a function of extruder temperature: